.webp)

 A raft of stars have been crowned their respective clubs' MVPs for the NBL26 season.

-With the Hungry Jack’s NBL26 regular season wrapping up this weekend, a number of teams have staged their annual awards night to recognise the successes of their campaigns.
+With the Hungry Jack’s NBL26 regular season wrapping up, a number of teams have staged their annual awards night to recognise the successes of their campaigns.

-On Friday night, South East Melbourne, Cairns and Illawarra all held their respective presentation evenings, with Nathan Sobey, Jack McVeigh and JaVale McGee taking home their respective club MVP awards.
+South East Melbourne, Cairns, Illawarra and New Zealand all held their respective presentation evenings on Friday, February 20, with Nathan Sobey, Jack McVeigh, JaVale McGee and Parker Jackson-Cartwright taking home their respective club MVP awards.

 Joining Sobey in the Phoenix’s award winners list at Centrepiece were John Brown III, who claimed Defensive Player of the Year, The Locker Room Award and Fan Voted Player of the Year, Malique Lewis, who took out the Community Impact Award, Tracey Helman, Heartland Volunteer of the Year, and Simon Wigg, Staff Member of the Year.